php-translation/documentation/components/common.rst

 -------

 The ``Storage`` interface is an abstraction for places where you can store translations.
-There are many examples like on filesystem, in database or in any third party translation service.
+There are many examples like on file system, in database or in any third party translation service.
 A ``Storage`` is very simple.
 It has methods for getting, updating and deleting a translation.